|While deafness does occur in the breed, the vast

 - Favor breeding dogs with brown eyes.

-Dalmatian Club of America members provide only hearing dogs for sale or placement.
+Dalmatian Club of America members provide the hearing status of dogs for sale or placement.

 - Puppies can be tested as early as 5 weeks of age.